andrew-chang-dewitt/vite-plugin-static-md/README.md

-  cssFile?: string                               // exact path only excludes?: string | string[] | ExcludePatterns // paths or globs htmlTemplate?: string                          // exact path only renderers?: MarkedExtension[]                  // marked extension to be
+  cssFile?: string                               // exact path only excludes?: string | string[] | ExcludePatterns // paths or globs htmlTemplate?: string                          // exact path only renderer?: Marked                              // marked instance to be used
-                                                 // applied in order to the
+                                                 // instead of default bare
-                                                 // renderer
+                                                 // Marked class
 }
 ```